Torminator/remember-me/README.md

 First flask-project using jquery, bootstrap, sqlite

 ### Install
-Install a virtualenv of python in this directory.
+Install a virtualenv of python3.x (python 2.7 does not work) in this directory.

 #### Dependencies
 * flask
 * flask_sqlalchemy